TIMELINE-Bidding race for reinsurer Transatlantic

 July 31 - Validus urges Transatlantic to enter into talks; says its offer is superior to Allied World's.

-Aug 7 - National Indemnity Co, a unit of Warren Buffett's Berkshire Hathaway Inc (BRKa.N), makes a $3.24 billion offer for Transatlantic.
+Aug 7 - National Indemnity Co, a unit of Warren Buffett's Berkshire Hathaway Inc, makes a $3.24 billion offer for Transatlantic.
 Transatlantic's board says to "carefully consider and evaluate" that offer.

 Aug 8 - Transatlantic spurns National Indemnity bid, saying it does not constitute a superior proposal.